Splitting theorems for weighted Finsler spacetimes via the $p$-d'Alembertian: beyond the Berwald case: Introduction

-Such an improvement stems from a new strategy for Lorentzian manifolds developed in \cite{quintet}, based on the $p$-d'Alembertian.
-This operator, originating in the non-smooth setting of \cite{octet}, is defined analogously to the $p$-Laplacian in the positive definite case, but with $p < 1$.
-The ellipticity of the $p$-d'Alembertian in metric measure spacetimes was already observed in \cite{octet}, owing to its variational connection to a convex $q$-energy functional (where $p^{-1} + q^{-1} = 1$).
+Such an improvement stems from a new strategy for Lorentzian manifolds developed by Braun--Gigli--McCann--Ohanyan--Sämann \cite{quintet}, based on the $p$-d'Alembertian, a quasi-linear second order differential operator defined analogously to the $p$-Laplacian in the positive definite case, but with $p < 1$.
+The $p$-d'Alembertian was introduced by Mondino--Suhr \cite{MS:22} and later investigated in the non-smooth setting by Beran--Braun--Calisti--Gigli--McCann--Ohanyan--Rott--Sämann \cite{octet}.
+In the latter work, its connection with a convex $p$-energy functional was used to reveal its elliptic nature in metric measure spacetimes.
 This ellipticity was then used in \cite{quintet} to simplify proofs of the Lorentzian splitting theorems.
-For clarity, this streamlined argument initially considered only the classical, unweighted results of \cite{Eschenburg:1988, Galloway:89, Newman:90}.\footnote{The weighted generalizations of \cite{Ca, WW} can be proven similarly using the methods of \cite{quintet}, mirroring the approach of \cite{Eschenburg:1988, Galloway:89, Newman:90}.} Unlike the standard ($2$-)d'Alembertian (the spacetime Laplacian), which is hyperbolic and requires identifying a suitable spacelike hypersurface for maximum principle arguments, the ellipticity of the $p$-d'Alembertian allows for a direct application of the maximum principle, yielding a simpler, alternative proof of the timelike splitting theorem in both timelike geodesically complete and globally hyperbolic spacetimes (see \cite{quintet} for details).
-This approach also extends to weighted Lorentzian manifolds with non-smooth metrics and weights (see \cite{quintet2}).
+Unlike the standard ($2$-)d'Alembertian (the spacetime Laplacian), which is hyperbolic and requires identifying a suitable spacelike hypersurface for maximum principle arguments, the ellipticity of the $p$-d'Alembertian allows for a direct application of the maximum principle, yielding a simpler, alternative proof of the timelike splitting theorem in both timelike geodesically complete and globally hyperbolic spacetimes (see \cite{quintet} for details).
+The same set of authors also extended this approach to weighted Lorentzian manifolds with non-smooth metrics and weights (see \cite{quintet2}).

-We generalize the elliptic $p$-d'Alembertian strategy to (smooth) Finsler spacetimes.
-Let us remark that the d'Alembertian is a priori nonlinear in the Finsler case; therefore, instead of ``trading linearity for ellipticity'', we simply gain the ellipticity in our setting.
+We extend the elliptic \(p\)-d'Alembertian strategy to smooth Finsler spacetimes.
+In this setting the operator is anisotropic, and even the case \(p=2\) yields a quasilinear d'Alembertian.
+Accordingly, the point is not to ``trade linearity for ellipticity'' \cite{mccann2025}, but rather to obtain an anisotropic elliptic operator within the Finsler spacetime framework.